Follow These 8 Tips to Maximize Dental Crown Longevity

 1. Brushing and Flossing: A Must for Dental Crown Care

-Brushing and flossing are essential for keeping your dental crowns clean and free from plaque and bacteria.
-It is recommended to brush your teeth at least twice a day using a soft-bristled toothbrush and fluoride toothpaste.
+Brushing and flossing are essential for keeping dental crowns clean and free from plaque and bacteria.
+Brush your teeth at least twice daily using a soft-bristled toothbrush and fluoride toothpaste.
 Brushing in circular motions for two minutes helps ensure that all surfaces of your teeth, including the crowns, are thoroughly cleaned.

 While brushing and flossing are the foundation of good oral hygiene, there are additional steps you can take to maintain the health of your dental crowns.